 Must be able to wear lead apron weighing up to 15.5 lbs.
 Ability to push and pull objects weighing 50 lbs. or more.

 Ability move or transport objects weighing 50 lbs. or less. (e.g. transport monitors from ICU to OR, medical equipment from workroom to OR)

 Ability to transfer patients between beds and stretchers.

 Ability to adjust and raise the head of a hospital bed.

 This is a Required Attendance position.
 In the event of unexpected university closings, the employee in this position is required to report and/or remain at work.

-Classified Title: CRNA Role/Level/Range: ACRP/04/MI Starting Salary Range: Competitive; Commensurate with experience Employee Group: Full Time Schedule: 40 hours/week Exempt Status: Exempt Location: Johns Hopkins Bayview Department Name: Anesthesiology & Critical Care Medicine Personnel Area: School of Medicine
+Classified Title: CRNA Role/Level/Range: ACRP/04/MI Starting Salary Range: Commensurate with experience Employee group: Part-time Schedule: Schedule Varies Exempt Status: Exempt Location: JH at Howard County Hospital Department name: SOM Anethesiology HCGH CRNA Personnel area: School of Medicine

 The successful candidate(s) for this position will be subject to a pre-employment background check.